GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 process they are out of the total number specified.

 MPI programs are typically conform to the SPMD paradigm [Buy99]_.
-The mpiexec pro- grams by default launch programs for this type of parallelism.
+The mpiexec programs by default launch programs for this type of parallelism.
 A single program is specified on the command line which gets replicated to all participating processes.
-This same pro- gram is then executed within its own address space on each process, such that any process knows only its own data until it communicates with other processes, passing messages (data) around.
+This same program is then executed within its own address space on each process, such that any process knows only its own data until it communicates with other processes, passing messages (data) around.
 A “hello world” program executed in this fashion would print ”hello world” once